 Why do they call it March Madness?

-The most obvious answer is because it mostly takes place in March — this year's tournament kicked off on March 13 and will continue to April 4.
+The most obvious answer is because it mostly takes place in March.
+This year's tournament kicked off on Tuesday with the First Four - four games between lower-ranking teams to determine the last four in - and will continue to the NCAA championship game April 3.

 The ensuing sanity, however, might have a lot to do with whether your teams do as well as you hope they will.